Salary range: $28,000-$32,000 annually, commensurate with experience

 ● Bilingual in English/Spanish preferred.
 Multi-lingual appreciated.

-● Experience with WordPress or other web design platforms, graphic design, and the creation and editing of video and multimedia appreciated.
+● Experience with web design platforms, graphic design, and multimedia appreciated.

 ● Competency and experience with building and outdoor maintenance tasks appreciated.